 This curry is also called a health booster as it is full of turmeric and other spices, which have some very impressive healing properties.
 I guess most of us already know about the health benefits of turmeric.
 This curry is served hot with roti, or rice.

-Don’t forget gloves.
+Use hand gloves.
 Here’s why.

 For making this curry, I would recommend you to use gloves while peeling and grating turmeric roots, as they tend to leave yellow stains on hands.
 For removing skin from fresh turmeric, use a spoon.
 It will scrape off the skin easily.
 You’ll be surprised to see how easy and smooth this spoon technique works.

-50 shades of yellow!
+This turmeric root curry has 50 shades of yellow!

 Turmeric root originally is of deep orange color, and when cooked, the color turns to distinctive yellow first.
 After that when cooked for some more time, it turns to a shade of brown.
 That’s exactly what we want.
 The turmeric root curry is different than a ground turmeric curry.
 This curry is not bright yellow — it’s a little earthier.